 The Panorama9 system may have issues with discovering peripheral devices (e.g. printers and switches) if Proxy ARP is enabled.
-Devices with the Panorama9 agent installed aren't able to "see" beyond their own physical network.
-So unless there is an active Panorama9 agent in each subnet you may risk not getting the full picture, since the router or switch is impersonating anything outside the subnet.
+Devices with the Panorama9 Agent installed aren't able to "see" beyond their own physical network.
+So unless there is an active Panorama9 Agent in each subnet you may risk not getting the full picture, since the router or switch is impersonating anything outside the subnet.

 How to disable Proxy ARP

-Proxy ARP is by default enabled in Cisco IOS and can be disabled through the configuration terminal, just do:
+Proxy ARP is enabled by default in Cisco IOS and can be disabled through the configuration terminal, just do: